 - Salt - A must so that the crumble doesn't taste bland.
 It's always a good idea to season your sweet food.

 - Unsalted butter - Cold, cubed unsalted butter is added to the crumble mixture to help create those large crumble bits we all love!

-- Egg - 1 large egg, lightly beaten is enough to bind the crumbled ingredients together and form a solid base for the bars when baked.
+- Egg - the yolk of 1 large egg, lightly beaten is just enough to bind the crumbled ingredients together and form a solid base for the bars when baked.

 - Blueberries - I've used fresh as they're in season and beautifully flavourful and juicy.
 But if fresh blueberries are too pricey, or they're out of season, then you can use frozen too.

 - Lemon - Lemon juice and zest is added to the blueberries for a fresh citrus layer to the flavour.
 Lemon always pairs so wonderfully with blueberries.

 - Corn flour - Don't miss out on the cornstarch.
 This helps thicken the filling as the blueberries burst whilst baking.
 Without it, you'll have a very liquidy filling that will make your crumble soggy.

 - Add nuts: Add chopped almonds into the shortbread crumble for a nutty crunchy mix.

 - Add in other berries: These blueberry crumble bars are so perfectly versatile.
 Sub the blueberries for any fruit such as blackberries, nectarines, or plums.
 It will all taste amazing!

 - Drizzle in a lemon glaze: Mix powdered sugar and lemon juice for a tangy glaze and drizzle it all over the crumble bars when they've cooled.